Web App

 Problem Statement

-After reviewing the platform and gathering team feedback, I identified three key issues:
+After reviewing and gathering team feedback, I came up with core challenge and three key issues.

 Existing system wasn't inclusive and had limitations that restricted personalization.